-The ten IQOE newsletters (to date) chronicle the progress of the program.
+The eleven IQOE newsletters (to date) chronicle the progress of the program.
 Its contributions are seen through a combination of peer-reviewed publications, tools to help the acoustic community (MANTA and OPUS), workshops convened to stimulate international cooperation, and knowledge of IQOE in the ocean acoustics community through various press releases and articles in Oceanography magazine and ECO magazine.
 Modest efforts at "branding" were quite successful.
-Mass media coverage of the program has been good in relation to the investment made, and entirely favorable and friendly.
+Mass media coverage of the program has been excellent in relation to the investment made, and entirely favorable and friendly.
+Science and environment reporter Alice Hutton wrote a long, lively and informative article for the UK Guardian newspaper about IQOE in May 2023.